 GB Trophy Nature – Bronze Medal – Best African Wildlife: ‘Wildebeest Facing Certain Death‘

 August 2017 – Shortlisted: Bird Photographer of the Year, Birds in Flight Category: ‘Osprey with Trout‘

 Delighted that I’ve had another photograph do well in competition.
 This time it was the annual Bird Photographer of the Year (BPOTY) Competition which is a collaboration between the British Trust for Ornithology and Nature Picture Library.
 The image is also included in the BPOTY book (Published August 2017).

 March 2017 – The Chilterns Association of Camera Clubs Championship Day

 This was a good day for me as 2 of my images won awards, both were taken in Tanzania.
 Great to see the Wildebeest image continuing to be successful.

-CACC Projected Championship – Winner of Projected Category: ‘Wildebeest Facing Certain Death‘
+CACC Projected Championship – Winner: ‘Wildebeest Facing Certain Death‘

 February 2017 – Winner: Wanderlust Travel Photo of the Year, Wildlife Category: ‘Facing Certain Death‘

 Until now I haven’t really entered any competitions outside of the camera clubs so I was delighted that my image of lions taking down a wildebeest was awarded first place in Wanderlust Magazine’s annual competition and received such positive feedback from Paul Goldstein, one of the judges: